zhangcg321/livim/README.md

 # livim
-a new whiteboard for edubestone
+a new whiteboard for smart classroom